Search

 Electricity in Bolivia runs on 220 volts/50 Hz.
 The most common electrical sockets accept two prong round-pin plugs such as that used in Europe or North America flat-pin, two prong plugs.
 If in doubt, carry a universal adaptor to cover all your bases.

-Bolivia‘s population is made up of 30% Quechua, 30% mestizo (mixed white and indigenous), 25% Aymara and 15% European origin meaning it has the largest indigenous population in South America.
-Although the country is 95% Roman Catholic, indigenous belief systems such as animism and the worship of deities from the natural world have been incorporated into many religious activities.
-The majority of Quechua and Aymara live in the highlands in the south and west of the country.
-Outside of cities in this area, there are settlements that speak little or no Spanish having Quechua or Aymara as their first language.
+Bolivia comprises 30% Quechua, 30% mestizo (mixed white and indigenous), 25% Aymara and 15% European origin.
+It has the largest indigenous population in South America.
+However, the country is 95% Roman Catholic, indigenous belief systems such as animism and the worship of deities from the natural world remain prominent.
+Most Quechua and Aymara people live in the highlands in the south and west of the country.
+Outside of cities in this area, some settlements speak only Quechua or Aymara.

 Learning basic greetings in Spanish is an excellent way to foster good will amongst locals.
 A simple buenos dias (good morning), buenos tardes (good afternoon) or buenos noches (good evening) will go a long way.
-Bolivians value politeness and manners, so ensuring you greet people properly is important, along with using please, por favor, and thank you, gracias.
-Members of the opposite sex are greeted with one kiss on the cheek in the north and a kiss on both cheeks in the south.
+Bolivians value politeness and manners, so ensuring you greet people properly is essential, along with using please, por favor, and thank you, gracias.

 Geography